niess/mulder/docs/source/interface.rst

    .. note::

-      :py:class:`~mulder.Reference` objects are immutable, i.e. their support cannot be modified.
+      :py:class:`~mulder.Reference` objects are immutable, i.e. the underlying model or its support cannot be modified.

    .. autoattribute:: altitude